 To ensure that MTRF-funded studies are conducted in a rigorous manner, the following are considered eligible to apply for a MTRF grant:

-Established Canadian researchers – Individuals with research credentials (MSc or PhD), who hold faculty positions at a recognized research institution in Canada.
+1) Established researchers – Individuals with research credentials (Master or PhD), who hold faculty or research position at a recognized research institution in Canada.

-Massage Therapists who are collaborating with an established researcher or a research trainee at a recognized Canadian research institution for the purposes of conducting research.
+4) Massage therapists if they are collaborating with an established researcher at a recognized Canadian research institution for the purposes of conducting research.
+The established researcher must be the principal applicant and research supervisor for the proposed application.

 - Grants cannot be held by an individual.
-They must be held at a research institution in Canada that administers research grants (university, teaching hospital, college).
-At least one of the researchers on the application must be based in such an institution.
+They must be held at a research institution in Canada that administers research grants.